alan-turing-institute/bio-Turing-Way/pathways/documentation/userguide.md

 <img src="image_profilesYAML.png" alt="drawing" width="500"/>

-This YAML file defines which pages are included for different "user profiles".
+This YAML file defines which pages are included for different "user profiles", which you can add to.

 ### Add new user profile/pathway

 `- name: ` defines the user profile or pathway name.
+This will be used in the tags, the landing page title, and the card.

 ### Include pages
 The relative paths for each of the pages from the Turing Way are included under `files:`.
 Relative links follow the directory structure of the original markdown files, and are equivilent syntax to including links to other pages in markdown.

 >**Important:** You cannot have a page without its parents or it will not appear in the landing page.
 So it is not possible to have `communications/comms-overview/comms-overview-principles` without `communications/comms-overview/`.
-Orphan pages will be tagged.
+Orphan pages missing from the landing page will be tagged.

 ### Decide the colour
 `colour:` defines the colour of the card and the tag button that appears on every included page.